Last updated on 2026-05-15

 - Focus on practical skills such as welding, painting, and body repair.

-- Access to modern tools and technology used in the industry.
+- Access to modern tools and equipment used in the industry.

 - Work Integrated Learning opportunities to gain real-world experience.

-Students will also have the chance to engage in various program options, including co-op placements, which provide valuable industry experience and networking opportunities.
-This structure ensures that graduates are well-prepared to meet the demands of the automotive repair industry.
+Students will also have the chance to engage in various program options, including co-op placements, which provide valuable industry exposure and networking opportunities.
+This structure ensures that graduates are well-prepared to enter the workforce with confidence and competence.

 Featured Experiences

-- Access to modern tools and technology used in the automotive industry.
+- Access to modern tools and equipment, enhancing the learning experience.

 Career Options

-- Auto Body Technician: Repair and restore vehicles to their original condition, focusing on bodywork and paint.
+- Auto Body Technician: Repair and restore vehicles to their original condition, ensuring quality workmanship and customer satisfaction.

-- Collision Repair Specialist: Specialize in repairing vehicles that have been damaged in accidents, ensuring safety and aesthetics.
+- Collision Repair Specialist: Focus on repairing vehicles that have been damaged in accidents, utilizing specialized techniques and tools.

-- Damage Estimator: Assess vehicle damage and provide estimates for repair costs, often working with insurance companies.
+- Insurance Adjuster: Assess vehicle damage and estimate repair costs, working closely with insurance companies and clients.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.